mattermost/docs/source/channels/create-channels.rst

   - Automatically adding the channel to a `category in the user's channel sidebar </channels/customize-your-channel-sidebar.html>`__.
   - Prompting to run a playbook based on the contents of a message.

-  The `Playbooks plugin must be enabled </configure/plugins-configuration-settings.html#mattermost-playbooks>`__ for Channel Admins to use channel actions.
+  The `Playbooks plugin must be enabled </configure/plugins-configuration-settings.html#mattermost-playbooks>`__ for channel admins to use channel actions.